 If you are lucky enough to live in a neighborhood populated by Caribbean or South American grocers, have lived or visited those areas, or are yourself from the tropics or South America, then you may be familiar with malanga root uses.
-Everyone else is probably saying “what is a malanga root?”
+Everyone else is probably asking “what is a malanga root?”.
 Read on to find out more malanga plant info and about growing malanga roots in the garden.

 Malanga Plant Info

 Malanga is very similar to taro and eddo, and can be easily confused with them.
 In fact, in some areas malanga root is called eddo, as well as yautia, cocoyam, coco, tannia, sato-imo, and Japanese potato.
 The plant is grown for its tubers, belembe or calalous, which are used in a variety of dishes.

 In North America, malanga is more commonly referred to as “elephant ear” and is generally grown as an ornamental.
 At the base of the plant is the corm or tuber around which radiate smaller corms.

 The plant’s foliage can grow up to 5 feet (1.5 m.) long with huge leaves that look much akin to elephant ears.
 The young leaves are edible and used like spinach.
 The corm or tuber is earthy brown, looks kind of like a big yam, and can range from anywhere between ½ to 2 pounds (0.25-1 kg.) in size.
 The exterior hides the crisp interior yellow to reddish flesh.

 Malanga Root Uses

 In South America and other tropical regions, malanga tubers are commonly cultivated for use in the cuisines of those regions.
 The flavor is like a starchy nut.
 The tuber is high in calories and fiber along with riboflavin and folate.
 It also contains a modicum of iron and vitamin C.